top of page

 But swallow it, I did.

-I started planning a move that would have taken me hundreds of miles from my last remaining retired quarter horse, Dusty, the last of my many beloved equines.
+I started planning a move that would take me hundreds of miles from my last remaining retired quarter horse, Dusty, the last of my many beloved equines.

 I didn’t want to leave him.
 I wanted him to live his days out in MY backyard.
 I never wanted his care to be someone else’s.
 I wanted to be his caretaker—his “mom” forever.
 Caring for those I love, especially my animals, was my heart's greatest joy.

-I had been put in a position to look for a place where Dusty could retire happily.
+I was put in a position to look for a place where Dusty could retire happily.
 Somewhere that he would be well cared for consistently and live his horse days out peacefully and safely, which is NOT an easy situation to find for a horse.
-Having been a fastidious and dutiful long-term horse owner, it was something I prided myself on.
-I gave above-average care out of pure love.
-I was proud to be a steward for the animals God put in my care.
+Having been a fastidious and dutiful long-term horse owner, exceptional care was something I prided myself on.
+I was proud to be a steward for the animals that God had entrusted to me.

-I found Dusty a fantastic retirement home with ten acres to roam in a small herd.
-With caretakers who treated him like family, I saw he trusted and loved them.
-He had everything he needed to make for a safe, healthy, and happy home.
+I eventually found Dusty a fantastic retirement home with ten acres to roam in a small herd.
+Caretakers who treated him like family, whom I saw he trusted and loved.
+He had everything he would need for a safe, healthy, and happy home.

 Dusty was living his best life.